nodejs/nodejs.org/pages/en/learn/getting-started/nodejs-with-typescript.md

 Since node v19.0.0 we had [custom loader](https://nodejs.org/docs/v20.11.1/api/cli.html#--importmodule).
 So you i'll need to download an loader such as `ts-node` or `tsx` or `nodejs-loaders`

-Firs you need to install the loader:
+First you need to install the loader:

 ```bash
 npm i -D ts-node